 God had told David in 2 Samuel 2.11, “‘Behold, I will raise up adversity against you from your own house …”

 David’s sins were adultery and murder.
-Now his son Ammon has raped his own half-sister and another son, Absalom, has murdered Ammon.
+Now his son Ammon has raped his own half-sister and her brother, Absalom, has murdered Ammon and fled for fear.

 Well, we have passed another milestone, another Old Testament book under our belts.
 Now we are on to 2 Samuel.